los-cocos/cocos-testcmp/readme.rst

 Now cocos-testcmp/ will hold the Working Directory (WD) of the repo, and it will be in the default branch, 'main' because that is the new style, not 'master'.
 If you are developing cocos-testcmp, switch to the desired branch, else let it alone.

+Just to not forget, do a cd to move to the Working Directory.

 Initial configuration
 ---------------------